FRCTeam5458DigitalMinds/Training/Basics.md

 - **Driver Station Controllers** are the three basic controllers we use: A race wheel for steering, a joystick for accellerating, and an Xbox controller for operating things such as intake:
 frc::Joystick JoyAccel1{0}, Xbox{1}, RaceWheel{2};
 *IMPORTANT: The numbers following each controller have to match the numbers given to each controller in Driver Station (software that reads controller input).*
 - **Motors** are not themselves programmable, so we use motor *controllers* to control them.
 There are two different types: *Talons* and *Victors*.
 We use two pieces of information to declare them, physical location and number.
-- WPI_TalonSRX RightMotorOne{5};
+WPI_TalonSRX RightMotorOne{5};
-- WPI_VictorSPX LeftMotorTwo{7};
+WPI_VictorSPX LeftMotorTwo{7};
-- VictorSPX CargoIntakeMotor{4};
+VictorSPX CargoIntakeMotor{4};
 First you put the appropriate type on controller, followed by its physical location, and then the number that is on the controller itself or the motor it is connected to.

-## Includes:
+## First Lines of Code - Includes:
 Includes are header files that are stated at the beginning of the code.
+No code comes before include statements and they are not contained in brackets.
 1. #include <iostream> instructs the preprocessor to include a section of standard C++ code, called header iostream, that allows it to perform input and output operations.
+These give allows you to write code specific to a component, for example "#include <frc/Joystick.h>" allows you to write code to recognize joystick input.
 ### Include Statement Examples:
 - #include <string>
 - #include <sstream>